 What Is The Hole Under A Parrot’s Beak?

-While the interramal space might seem like a hole in your parrot’s upper throat, it’s no such thing.
-Instead, this gap is a crucial hub for several of your parrot’s most important beak and throat structures.
+The interramal space is a hub for several of your parrot’s most important beak and throat structures.

-In particular, the oropharynx nestles right into this lower beak hole.
-The oropharynx is a term that refers to a collection of anatomy parts.
-These include the:
+In particular, the oropharynx nestles into this lower beak hole.
+The oropharynx is a term that refers to a collection of parts of the anatomy, including the following: